 The Australian Defense Forces use the Steyr AUG rifle instead of the M4 because Australia has obtained a license from Steyr to manufacture the AUG to their specifications (known as the F88 Austeyr and now the F90).
 Colt did not allow Australia to obtain a license to produce the M16A2, M4, or any other AR-15/M16 derivative.
 A thorough evaluation of the rifle also influenced the decision to adopt the Steyr AUG compared to the M16A2 in 1985.
 The F88 Austeyr assault rifle is the Australian Defence Forces (ADF) standard individual weapon.

-When the Australian military decided to replace the 7.62mm L1A1 SLR with a more modern combat rifle, it was decided to follow along with allied nations and choose a combat rifle chambered for 5.56 mm.
-During the selection phase, of all the rifles in testing, there was a strong preference for the M16A2 by many factions within Australia and the rumor was that the M16A2 was actually the preferred choice.
+When the Australian military sought to replace its 7.62mm L1A1 self-loading rifle with a more modern combat rifle, it decided to follow the lead of other allied nations and choose a rifle chambered for 5.56 mm.
+During the selection process, many within the Australian military favored the M16A2 rifle.
+However, at that time, Colt had recently lost a contract to FN of Belgium to produce and supply M16A2 rifles to the US military.

 Other assault rifles in Australian Defence Forces

 Despite the Steyr AUG A1 adoption, the Australian military uses the M4 and various AR variants, such as the HK416.
 In 2006, some Australian units deployed to Iraq were equipped with M4s and Steyr AUGs.
 The Australian SASR and special forces specifically choose to use the M4 over the Steyr AUG, citing difficulty using the gun while wearing body armor, longer reload times under stress, and fragility in intense combat situations.